roborourke/wp-less/README.md

 ```

 `add_less_var()` makes it easy to create or modify variables passed into the
 compiler.
-Both arguments should be a string, lessc will work out the type of
+Both arguments should be a string, as `lessc` will work out the type of
 variable it is.

 ```php